MicrosoftDocs/winrt-api/windows.ui.xaml/sizehelper_getisempty_1023510010.md

 ## -remarks

-Do not use this property to test for zero area; a size with zero area is not necessarily the [Empty](sizehelper_empty.md) size.
+Do not use this method to test for zero area; a size with zero area is not necessarily the [Empty](sizehelper_empty.md) size.
 For more information, see the [Empty](sizehelper_empty.md) property.

 ## -examples